bsidesvarazdin/bsides-varazdin-web/web/site/README.md

 ## When and where?

-At 18.9.2019 (Wednesday) - Park Boutique Hotel Varaždin
+At 29.9.2020 (Tuesday) - Park Boutique Hotel Varaždin

-Or more simply, it's the Wednesday after [Balccon.](https://2k19.balccon.org/index.php?title=Main_Page)
+Or more simply, it's the Tuesday after [Balccon.](https://2k20.balccon.org/index.php?title=Main_Page), you have one day to travel and set yourself up in Varaždin, and to enjoy the next hacker con :)

 ## What are our values?